 Two letters of recommendation.
 The letters must be of a professional, not personal nature.
 If the student has been out of school five years or less, at least one letter must come from a professor.

 Writing samples, as requested on the online application.

-International applicants should visit www.arcadia.edu/international for detailed information on admission requirements and application procedures.
-Official results from the TOEFL or IELTS are required for all students for whom English is a second language or who have not earned degrees or diplomas from post-secondary institutions in English- speaking countries (e.g. the United States, Canada, England, Ireland, Australia and New Zealand).
+International applicants should visit our International page for detailed information on admission requirements and application procedures.
+Official results from the TOEFL or IELTS are required for all students for whom English is a second language or who have not earned degrees or diplomas from post-secondary institutions in English- speaking countries (e.g. the United States, Canada, England, Ireland, Australia, and New Zealand).
 A course-by-course evaluation of all transcripts by an independent evaluation service based in the United States also is required.
 All application materials must be sent to the Office of Enrollment Management.

-We are currently accepting applications for students to begin in August 2019.
-Our priority deadline is March 1, 2021.
+The priority application deadline is March 1, 2021.
 After the priority deadline passes, we will continue accepting applications on a rolling basis and as space allows.
 Note: The MFA program begins with the first residency in mid-August, which is listed as the Summer III semester.
 MAE courses begin, and MFA courses continue, with the start of the fall semester.

 Graduate students who have been accepted into a degree program and are enrolled for at least 6 credits per semester are eligible to apply for financial aid.
-Please visit www.arcadia.edu/finaid for information regarding available aid options and visit www.arcadia.edu/gradfinaidapply to complete required forms online.
+Please visit our Financial Aid page for information regarding available aid options and visit our Graduate Application page to complete required forms online.